AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/define-a-business-case/budget-resources-in-business-case-use-scenario-planner.md

 ---
 filename: budget-resources-in-business-case-use-scenario-planner
 navigation-topic: business-case-and-scorecards
-title: Budget resources in the Business Case using the Adobe Workfront Scenario Planner
+title: Budget resources in the Business Case using the Scenario Planner
 description: As part of resource planning, you can use the Adobe Workfront Scenario Planner to budget the job roles necessary for completing the work in a project when you build the business case.
 ---

-# Budget resources in the Business Case using the Adobe Workfront Scenario Planner
+# Budget resources in the Business Case using the Scenario Planner

 As part of resource planning, you can use the Adobe Workfront Scenario Planner to budget the job roles necessary for completing the work in a project when you build the business case.

-For more information about creating a business case, see [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For more information about creating a business case, see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 >[!TIP]
 >
 >The job role information for the initiative linked to the project that you enter in the system-level Scenario Planner is visible in the Resource Budgeting area of the project's business case when you publish the initiative.
-This is available only in the new Adobe Workfront experience and requires an additional license.
-For information about the Workfront Scenario Planner, see [The Adobe Workfront Scenario Planner overview](../../../scenario-planner/scenario-planner-overview.md).
+The Scenario Planner is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see [The Scenario Planner overview](../../../scenario-planner/scenario-planner-overview.md).

 You can also budget resources in the business case using the Resource Planner.
 For more information, see the following: